GLOBAL MARKETS-Stocks inch higher in holiday lull

 "There is a feeling that some of the expectations after the Trump election may have been exaggerated and now it is a question of waiting to see what the U.S. government will look like when it finally takes shape."

-Germany's DAX and France's CAC 40 both gained just over 0.1 percent and U.S. markets were seen opening similarly.
+Germany's DAX and France's CAC 40 both gained around 0.1 percent while Spain's IBEX dipped by a similar amount.
 British markets were closed for a holiday, along with those in Australia, New Zealand and Hong Kong.

-Earlier, MSCI's broadest index of Asia-Pacific shares outside Japan had risen 0.2 percent while Japan's Nikkei closed little changed.
+MSCI's broadest index of Asia-Pacific shares outside Japan was marginally higher while Japan's Nikkei closed little changed.

 "It is the time of the year when markets trade with hushed tones," Jingyi Pan, market strategist at IG, wrote in a note.
 "The magnitude of moves could remain capped with thin market trades expected to remain the case."